 Start planning for the future and look at one-year business goals, three-year goals and even seven-year goals.
 Work with your leadership team and managers to map out where you want the company to go and the individual steps you need to make to get there.

 The previous year is behind us, and if you’re like the rest of us you probably have several projects you didn’t get to.
 We understand how easy it can be for cannonball projects to eat up your time and your team’s.
 But if you’re only bailing water and putting out fires you’ll have no room — or time — for growth.

 Perform a SWOT analysis and take off the blinders; look at the key business objectives your team can tackle to plan for growth strategically.

 How to do a SWOT analysis

-Get together with your team, discuss, debate and identify the following:
+First, ask yourself these five questions before you start.
+Then get together with your team, discuss, debate and identify the following: